kubeshop/testkube/docs/docs/articles/test-workflows.md

 # Test Workflows

 ## Introduction
-TestWorkflows are an easy and extremely powerful way to define and run your tests in your Kubernetes clusters.
-Thanks to their flexibility, TestWorkflows solve many of the problems that can occur with standard Tests, including:
+Test Workflows are an easy and extremely powerful way to define and run your tests in your Kubernetes clusters.
+Thanks to their flexibility, Test Workflows solve many of the problems that can occur with standard Tests, including:

 - Running Tests using different testing tool versions and dependencies.